DANCE, YOGA & YOUTH PROGRAM FACULTY, MA, E-RYT® 200, RYT® 500, YACEP®

 Nancy has traveled to Latin America, Mexico, Europe, India, Jamaica, Thailand and Indonesia to practice and share her love of movement and music.
 She is also the founder and executive director of Community Movement Alliance, our county’s first non profit organization rooted in movement based education, geared to spread awareness of mindful living to the under served youth in our public school system.

 Most recently Nancy completed SUP Level I training and is a member of the American Canoe Association.
 She is also Reiki Level I certified.
 Currently Nancy is proud to serve on faculty of Dreams of Wilmington as a teaching artist as well as the Leland Cultural Arts Center where she instructs classes to both adults and children.
+Late summer 2019 she joined the faculty of Wilmington Conservatory of Fine Arts where she instructs tap and jazz dance.

 In 2016 Movement Works was awarded the “Rising Star” award from the Brunswick County Chamber of Commerce.
 In 2018 Nancy was nominated for the prestigious “Woman of the Year” award at the first Women of Impact Awards ceremony.

-To learn more about CMA and our annual Carolina Soul Festival visit: www.communitymoves.org.
+To learn more about CMA visit: www.communitymoves.org.